 The lead firearms instructor at the time — a highly respected sergeant — was a big proponent of the 1911, packing one himself.
 Let me make my first of two declarations concerning this story: Kids, don’t EVER try this at home.
 We were in the roll-call area one day talking.
 He asked me if I was going to carry a 1911 on duty when I completed training.
 I told him — out of ignorance — that I didn’t feel comfortable carrying a pistol cocked and locked.
 The sergeant told me that a cocked and locked Colt .45 was one of the safest handguns to carry and that they simply don’t go off by accident.
 Here is the second declaration concerning what was about to happen: I certify and swear this is absolutely true without embellishment!
-To demonstrate the veracity of this statement, the sergeant drew his fully loaded cocked and locked 1911 from the holster and tossed it underhand onto the top of a metal desk from a distance of around ten feet.
+To demonstrate the veracity of this statement, the sergeant drew his fully loaded cocked and locked 1911 from the holster and tossed it underhand onto the top of a metal desk from a distance of around 10 feet.
 “See, it didn’t go off.”
-Well, one thing for sure, I was convinced that a 1911 was a safe pistol, even if the method to demonstrate it would today get an officer fired.
+Well, I was convinced that a 1911 was a safe pistol, even if the method to demonstrate it would today get an officer fired.

-The main point of the previous story is (disregarding the horrible demonstration method) that cocked and locked Condition One carry, with a mechanically sound pistol, is perfectly safe.
-Do not carry it in Condition Three (magazine inserted; no round chambered) for defensive use.
+The main point of the previous story is (disregarding the horrible demonstration method) that cocked and locked — Condition One — carry, with a mechanically sound pistol, is perfectly safe.
+Do not carry it in Condition Three (magazine inserted, no round chambered) for defensive use.
 Those few “experts” who advocate Condition Three carry presume that in a crisis situation, you will have the time and skill necessary to draw the pistol, rack the slide under stress without creating a jam, bring it to bear on the threat and fire it in time to save your life.
 This technique assumes that your support hand is not out of action and is available to charge the gun.
 Yeah, yeah, I know, the Israeli Military does it and they are very fast using the technique.
 But they are an elite unit engaged in military operations wherein the handgun is a secondary weapon.
 They are not deploying their handguns normally from concealment in a sudden life-or-death encounter.
 There is no reason to do this.
 In the world of U.S. law enforcement and citizens with concealed carry permits, it is a dangerous technique with no advantage to the user.

 A true 1911 with grip safety is safe to carry in an open-top retention holster such as the Blackhawk Serpa.
 Even if the thumb safety is knocked off accidentally, the grip safety — combined with a covered trigger guard — ensures there will be no negligent discharges.
 If one is carrying a 1911 variant without the grip safety (such as the SIG P238 or 938 or the Colt Mustang .380), it is better to carry this type of single-action in a holster that has a retention strap that runs between the hammer and the slide that blocks the firing pin.
 The retention strap serves the additional safety function filled by a grip safety in a true 1911.
 In any event, never carry a 1911 — or any handgun for that matter — in a waistband (or anywhere else) without a holster.
 In Columbus, Ohio, a citizen was adjusting the position of a pistol worn without a holster in his waistband.
 He managed to pull the trigger as part of the process, striking his femoral artery.
 He bled out before he could get help.